tchajed/web-timer/README.md

 npm run build
 ```

 Run `npm run start` to run the parcel development server.
-This is an alias for `npx parcel`.
+This is an alias for
+`npx parcel serve`.